 I got to stand in the middle of an honest-to-goodness peanut field watching a combine harvest the crop, toured a peanut processing plant, and even got to experience the annual Peanut Festival in Plains, GA.

-The best part of all, though, was getting to meet Jimmy Carter.
+The biggest highlight of the entire trip, though, was getting to meet Jimmy Carter.
 Yes, THAT Jimmy Carter.
-(Who, in case you didn’t know, grew up in a peanut-farming family in Plains, and comes out for the Peanut Festival every year.
+(Who, in case you didn't know, grew up in a peanut-farming family in Plains, and comes out for the Peanut Festival every year.
 How cool is that?)

 Over the course of those three days, I got to eat peanuts in pretty much every possible format.

 I ate fresh-picked peanuts right out of the ground (they taste a bit like fresh peas... which makes sense, because they're actually a legume), and boiled peanuts straight from a styrofoam cup.

 I ate them in savoury dishes, like braised pork with peanut salsa and salads sprinkled with peanuts.